RafaelMenesesRibeiro/Decentralized-Control-of-Multi-Agent-Systems-Formations/README.md

-# Decentralized-Control-of-Multi-Agent-Systems-Formations
+# Decentralized Formation Control for Multi-Agent Systems based on Flocking Rules
-Simulations figures and videos for paper "Decentralized Control of Multi-Agent Systems Formations"
+Simulations figures and videos for paper "Decentralized Formation Control for Multi-Agent Systems based on Flocking Rules"